mss0033/aubatch/README.md

 > test batch_job sjf 5 5 5 15
 ```

-# clean-up
+# Clean-up
 ```
 make cleanAll
 ```

 # Notes
-* When a job is submitted, a '> ' fails to be appended to the console, however users can still enter input
+* When a job is submitted via the 'run' command, a '> ' fails to be appended to the console, however users can still enter input